• Skip to primary navigation

 Step 10: Glaze - Brush warm syrup over pastries right after baking.
 Let them rest for a few minutes, as the filling's extremely hot.

-A stack of golden, flaky pastelitos de guayaba on a ceramic plate.
-The top pastry has a bite taken out, showing the gooey red guava filling peeking through the crisp, buttery layers.
-The focus highlights the delicate texture and caramelized top of the pastry.
+A stack of golden, flaky pastelitos de guayaba on a plate.
+The top one’s bitten, revealing gooey red filling and crisp, caramelized layers.

 Top Tips